ArneCL/BlogPosts/vim-auto-insert-closing-bracket.md

 title: Vim: Auto-insert closing bracket while coding
 tags: vim

-You can add a closing bracket when typing in code.
+You can automatically insert a closing bracket when typing in code.

 You can turn a